department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 <details>
 <summary>[H3] Applicant’s relationship to the me {Story 2}</summary>

-What's is your relationship to the applicant (* Required)
+What's is your relationship to %%applicant's name%% (* Required)

-( ) The applicant is my spouse
+( ) %%applicant's name%% is my spouse {if checked add marriage license to the application submitted page}

-( ) The applicant is my child (includes legitimate, adopted, illegitimate, and stepchildren)
+( ) %%applicant's name%% is my child (includes legitimate, adopted, illegitimate, and stepchildren)  {if checked add birth certificate to the application submitted page} {if the applicant is age 18-23 add school certicaficate to the application submitted page}

-( ) The applicant is my caretaker
+( ) %%applicant's name%% is my caretaker

-( ) My relationship to the applicant is not listed here
+( ) My relationship to %%applicant's name%% is not listed here

 { Buttons } Back / Continue